 Where an entitled condition produces another separate and distinct condition, affecting another body part or body system, the signs and symptoms affecting the second body part or body system are not generally taken into account when assessing the original entitled condition or bracketed entitled conditions.
 Separate entitlement should be sought.

 Some conditions may be so closely related to the entitled condition or bracketed entitled conditions that they are included in the assessment of the entitled condition or bracketed entitled conditions without the need for a separate entitlement ruling.

 It is recognized that the severity of many conditions fluctuate.
 Therefore, some criteria in the Table of Disabilities refer to the occurrence of symptoms over a period of time.
 In these cases, assess the average severity during that period.
 Where no period is provided by the Table of Disabilities, twelve months may generally be considered reasonable, as this time allows for seasonal fluctuation.

 1.6 Partial Entitlement

 (I) - Background

-In accordance with the Pension Act or the Canadian Forces Members and Veterans Re-establishment and Compensation Act, where a member of the forces suffers disability resulting from an injury or disease or an aggravation thereof that arose out of or was directly connected with such military service, a pension/award shall, on application, be awarded to or in respect of the member.
-Entitlement shall be measured to the nearest fifth, with five-fifths (5/5) representing full entitlement and partial entitlement ranging from one-fifth to four-fifths (1/5 - 4/5).
+In accordance with the Pension Act or the Veterans Well-being Act, where a member of the forces suffers disability resulting from an injury or disease or an aggravation thereof that arose out of or was directly connected with such military service, a pension/award shall, on application, be awarded to or in respect of the member.
+Entitlement shall be given as either full or partial.

 (II) - Partial Entitlement Awards